THE SIMOBJECT EDITOR

 With reference to the SimObject Editor, when you create a new modular SimObject, the default edition will be done on the Common files (the "base" files), and at the top of the editor you now have the option to select between the different nodes (parts) of the aircraft - the common files, the attachment files, and the preset files:

-When you click on this, you will be presented with the available modular SimObj nodes:
+When you click on this, you will be presented with the available modular SimObject nodes:

 NOTE: You can see the hierarchy and connections between modular nodes from the The Modular SimObject Graph window.

 Within the editor, after selecting any node from the list, the various sections will be colour coded to show at a glance which sections/parameters/configurations are inherited or changed by the various other nodes.
-For example, this image shows a preset and the CFG sections/parameters inherited from the common files:
+For example, this image shows a preset and the CFG sections/parameters inherited from common files and attachment files:

 The following key colours are used: